robertzhao2002/Turn-based-Fighting-Game/README.md

 ### Informational ###

-- `summary [creature]`: gives a breakdown of the creature's stats (attack, defense, speed) and moveset
+- `summary [creature]` gives a breakdown of the creature's stats (attack, defense, speed) and moveset
-- `info [current-creature-move]`: gives information of the move of the current creature
+- `info [current-creature-move]` gives information of the move of the current creature
-- `info [other-creature];[other-creature-mmove]`: gives information of the move of the creature indicated
+- `info [other-creature];[other-creature-mmove]` gives information of the move of the creature indicated

 ### User Action ###

-- `switch [creature-name]`: changes the current creature in battle to the creature indicated
+- `switch [creature-name]` changes the current creature in battle to the creature indicated
-- `revive [creature-name]`: revives the given creature
+- `revive [creature-name]` revives the given creature
-- `use [move-name]`: makes the creature in battle use the given move, which decrements its remaining uses by 1
+- `use [move-name]` makes the creature in battle use the given move, which decrements its remaining uses by 1
-- `surrender`: forfeits the match and declares the other player as the winner
+- `surrender` forfeits the match and declares the other player as the winner

 **NOTE**: switching and reviving will always be done first after both players choose their action.
 After this is done, moves are used.
 When both players choose to use moves, the player with the faster creature in battle will move first.